 - <MessageHeader> Element.
 The <MessageHeader> element is a required element for every types of message including guaranteed delivery message, non-guaranteed delivery message, response message, or fault message.
-Every message includes <MessageID> element which is monotonically increasing integer number.
-The number starts at 1 and rolls over when it reaches maximum value of integer. <ExpiryTime> is included to specify how long the request can wait for the response from the destination.
-When the <Request> element includes <NAKTrackingRequired> element. the message receiver should keep tracking the sequence of messages with <MessageID> element. - <Response> Element.
+Every message includes <MessageID> element which is a monotonically increasing integer number.
+The number starts at 1 and rolls over when it reaches the maximum value of integer.
+The <ExpiryTime> is included to specify how long the request can wait for the response from the destination.
+When the <Request> element includes <NAKTrackingRequired> element, the message receiver should keep tracking the sequence of messages with <MessageID> element. - <Request> Element.
+The <Request> element must be presented in WS-WRM message.
+The sender specifies assurance in the <Request> element.
+ACK, NAK tracking, message integrity, duplication elimination, and message delivery in order are specified in this element. - <Response> Element.
 The Response element includes response information for NAK and ACK message. <Response> element pertains to the response from the destination which performs the assurance scheme specified in the request element.
 Each NAK and ACK message contains the message number(s) involved. - <PollingRequest> Element.
 To invoke the HTTP request from mobile devices, WS-WRM provides a polling request.
 This is an optional element.
-When the application is not designed on top of an intelligent messaging architecture supporting communication between mobile devices and fixed network based devices, or the device is significantly light client, the sender can specify the polling and the time interval. - < Fault > Element. < Fault > element specifies exceptions that occur during message delivery.
+When the application is not designed on top of an intelligent messaging architecture supporting communication between mobile devices and fixed network based devices, or the device is significantly light client, the sender can specify the polling and the time interval. - <Fault> Element. <Fault> element specifies exceptions that occur during message delivery.

-Figure 5 presents how above elements are coordinated together in a reliable message.
+Figure 4 presents how above elements are coordinated together in a reliable message.